audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 --------- | ---- | -----------
 `url` | String | The URL where the podcast episode's audio file was downloaded from.
 `type` | String | The MIME type of the podcast episode's audio file.
-`length` | The size (in bytes) that was reported when downloading the podcast episode's audio file.
+`length` | String | The size (in bytes) that was reported when downloading the podcast episode's audio file.

 ## Podcast Episode Download